minerport/SAPMasternodeSetup/README.md

 ...make sure to check back for updates!

+If you found this script useful donations can be sent to : MfTVeFzu3oJNnrDxABoguhLcnv4scfFBtK

-If you feel like donating, bring your hash to https://fasterpool.com We have 0% fees and hourly payouts!
+OR, you can bring your hash to https://fasterpool.com We have 0% fees and hourly payouts!